emkayDauda/emkaydauda/README.md

 Recently, I have become quite interested in the idea of building reliable and dependable systems so I have decided to pursue a career in Site Reliability Engineering.
 To this end, I have obtained the Cloud DevOps Nanodegree from Udacity and continue to work on a number of projects to polish my new skills.

-**Here's a quick summary about me**:

-- 🌱 I’m currently learning DevOps and looking to break into the SRE space.
-- 💼 Job interests: Mobile Engineer, DevOps Engineer, or FrontEnd Engineer.
+I am interested in Mobile, DevOps or FrontEnd Engineering roles.

-- 💡 Fun fact: I am interested in archery and photography.
-I am currently hopeless at both, but interested in them nonetheless 😅.
+Aaand for a quick fun fact about me?
+I am passionate about archery and photography.
+I am currently completely hopeless at both, but passionate about them nonetheless 😅.
-- 😊 Pronouns: He/him

 ---
 ## 🛠️ My favorite tools